redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 > "Allow mentions in commit comments to close work items (e.g. "Fixes #123")."
 > Leave this off for now

-Now move the ticket into the "Doing" stage, and then get going!
+Now move the ticket into the "Active" stage, and then get going!

 Make a small visible change to the code, for example change the `First Page!` title in `DotnetTemplate.Web\Views\Home\FirstPage.cshtml`.
 When you're ready to make the change, make sure to include `#<issue_number>` as part of your commit message, e.g.:
 ```bash